mugg84/RecipeFinder/README.md

 # Recipe Finder

 A simple app which allows you to look for recipes.
-For the search you can either input a main ingredient or a compplete dish
+For the search you can either input a main ingredient or a compglete dish

 ## You can customize your search with different parameters: